 - The remote login URL for your SAML server (sometimes called SAML Single Sign-on URL)

 - (Optional) The remote logout URL where Zendesk can redirect users after they sign out of Zendesk

 - (Optional) A list of IP ranges to redirect users to the appropriate sign-in option.
 Users making requests from the specified IP ranges are routed to the remote SAML authentication sign-in form.
 Users making requests from IP addresses outside the ranges are routed to the normal Zendesk sign-in form.
 If you don't specify a range, all users are redirected to the remote authentication sign-in form.

 - The SHA2 fingerprint of the SAML certificate from your SAML server.
-X.509 certificates are supported and should be in PEM or DER format.
+X.509 certificates are supported and should be in PEM or DER format, but you'll still need to provide a SHA2 fingerprint for the X.509 certificate.
 There is no upper limit on the size of the SHA fingerprint.

 The IT team may require additional information from Zendesk to configure the SAML implementation.
 Refer them to the Technical implementation worksheet in this article.

 After you've confirmed that you meet the requirements and have all of the necessary information, you're ready to enable SAML SSO.